-Planning your itinerary for 3 nights in Paris, France?
-3 nights gives you a good amount of time to check out the most exciting and awe inspiring sights in the City of Lights.
-To take advantage of your Parisian adventures we’ve customized the perfect three-day travel plan that highlights all that Paris has to offer.
+Planning your itinerary for three nights in Paris, France?
+A three-night stay gives you a good amount of time to check out the most exciting and awe inspiring sights in the City of Lights.
+To take advantage of your Parisian vacation, we’ve customized the perfect three-day travel plan that highlights all that the City of Light has to offer.
 From food to fashion with culture and history in the mix, you will experience the best of Paris with this guide.

 Arriving into Paris on the first day, you may feel jet lagged and out of sorts.
 However, thanks to this travel agenda you can travel assured that your excursions are all lined up.
 On your first day, the best way to overcome any jet lag is to plan the most exciting excursions of the trip.
 You will be so excited to go visit the sights that little will slow you down.

-Wind up your first day by taking a stroll along the night scene of the Champs-Elysees, the most famous street in all of France.
-You’ll be awestruck by the Arc de Triomphe sitting crossways the main roadway as busy lanes of traffic pass beneath.
+Wind up your first day by taking a stroll along the night scene of the Champs-Élysées, the most famous boulevard in Paris.
+You’ll be awestruck by the Arc de Triomphe sitting across the main roadway as busy lanes of traffic pass beneath.

-On your second day of your 3 nights in Paris you goal is to see as many sights as possible without burning out on too many works of art, glasses of French wine or historical landmarks.
-To keep things interesting split up your adventures between different categories including a historical monument and world famous art museum.
+On your second day of your 3 nights in Paris you goal is to see as many sights as possible without burning out on too many works of art, glasses of French wine, or historical landmarks.
+To keep things interesting, split your visit into different categories, including a popular, historic district and a world-famous art museum.

 Enjoy a filling meal at Coup d’Etat, only 0.1 miles from the Louvre.
 To help with any traveler’s stomach you are experiencing, this restaurant serves more homely comfort foods, such as salads and burgers.
 You’ll also find French classics like foie gras and croque-monsieur aka a ham and cheese sandwich.

-Next up is a tour of the Louvre Museum, or Musee du Louvre, which is within walking distance of the Notre Dame Cathedral along the Champs-Elysees.
+Next up is a tour of the Louvre Museum, or Musee du Louvre, along the Champs-Élysées.
 This day time excursion also gives you a different perspective of this historic avenue, which is most famous for its luxury shops and rich-and-famous people spotting.